Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/cloud-administration-operation.md

 linkTitle: Administer AWS Gateway cloud
 draft: false
 weight: 25
+---

-description: As a Cloud Administrator / Operator, you are responsible for configuring and managing your organization’s AWS infrastructure.
+As a Cloud Administrator / Operator, you are responsible for configuring and managing your organization’s AWS infrastructure.
 This topic contains setup and test details for the additional AWS services that are required for Axway’s agents to govern your AWS API Gateway service.
 The additional services which will be configured are AWS CloudWatch, AWS SQS, AWS Config, AWS KMS, and AWS Lambda.

----
-## Overview
+## Connected AWS API Gateway overview

 Connecting AWS API Gateway to Amplify Central will provide you with a connected/managed environment, and a global centralized view of your APIs and their related traffic, allowing users to have a centralized governance (creation/deployment/publish/subscription) and monitoring of the traffic for AWS API Gateway hosted APIs.

 Each AWS Gateway is represented by an Amplify Central environment allowing you to better filter APIs and their traffic.
 Supplied with the environment, two agents, Discovery and Traceability, interact with AWS API Gateway and Amplify Central.

+The agents, by default, require setup to send events (Configuration and Traffic) to an SQS queue for processing by the agent.
+To operate the agents in a manner that does not require this additional setup, see [Running agents without SQS](#running-agents-without-sqs---api-gateway-polling).

 ### Discovery Agent